matthewlehner/matthewlehner.net/source/2016-04-17-lets-encrypt-with-nginx.html.md

-This is a complete NGINX server block – with these certificates, it receives an A on the [Qualys SSL Labs Scanner][ssl-scanner] but won't support older versions of Android devices or Internet Explorer. *Disclaimer* – I am not a security expert, but relied on the [Mozilla SSL Configuration Generator][mozilla-ssl-generator] and [an NGINX example config][letsencrypt-example-config] from the Let's Encrypt forums.
+This is a complete NGINX server block – with these certificates, it receives an A on the [Qualys SSL Labs Scanner][ssl-scanner] but won't support older versions of Android devices or Internet Explorer. *Disclaimer* – these configurations come from the [Mozilla SSL Configuration Generator][mozilla-ssl-generator] and [an NGINX example config][letsencrypt-example-config] from the Let's Encrypt forums.
+You may want different options based on browser support.

 To use it, there's one additional step.
 You'll need to generate a `dhparam.pem` file in `/etc/nginx` by running: